alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 # Walkthrough : Export from eScriptorium

-## Exporting transcription and segmenting models
+## Export transcription and segmentation models

 eScriptorium allows users to export models that were previously imported, or models they trained.